FTBpro/go-workshop/README.md

         2. The store should be a struct with one field (e.i.
 Facts) of type []fact (a slice of facts).
         3. Init store struct with some static.
     3. Add method - func (s store) getAll() []fact {…}
-        1. the method should return all facts in the store.facts field.
+        1. The method should return all facts in the store.facts field.
     4. Add method - func (s store) add(f fact) {…}
         1. The method should add the given fact f to store - use store.facts = append(store.facts, f) to add f.
     5. Register /facts to http HandleFunc with a function that writes to ResponseWriter all facts in json format
-        1. use the http.HendleFunc
+        1. Use the http.HendleFunc to register the /facts pattern and a handler func
+        2. In the handler func use json.Marshal to format the struct as json (use the json.Marshal documentation)

 #### End result
 GET /facts will return json of all facts in store